-World Languages at WKU: 1907-1951
+The History of World Languages at WKU

 Modern languages were also taught from the beginning.
 French was the primary offering, with German courses given on demand by a part-time instructor.
 Ms. Elizabeth Woods joined Dr. Leiper in the newly established Department of Ancient and Modern Languages in 1911.
 Ms. Woods was also a central language teacher at Western Kentucky College, offering courses in Spanish, German, and French for many years.
 After a year abroad at Oxford University and the Sorbonne (1919-1920), she returned to Bowling Green to teach until 1938.
-After her retirement, she was the college’s Landscape Architect for a number of years.
+After her retirement, she was the college’s Landscape Architect for several years.
 Ms. Woods died in 1967 at the age of 102.

 From 1950 through 1960, all language majors were recorded as Foreign Language majors, rather than as majors in French or Latin, the two primary language programs.
 A major had to complete 18 hours in either French or Latin, with an addition 12 hours in each of two minor languages: French, Latin, Spanish, or German.
 Five elective hours in “foreign language studies” and a course in the teaching of foreign languages completed the 51-hour major.
 By 1960, the major had been altered to require 24 hours in the principal language and 18 hours in one minor language of study, with 12 hours in a third language.
 At this time, a student could also use German or Spanish as the principal language of study.

-1960 brought a variety of changes, some of them due, no doubt, to the leadership of Dr. Paul G. Hatcher as head, who had joined the department in 1959.
-Spanish became a major with offerings expanded to 33 semester hours.
 The intensifying Cold War brought other changes.
 Elementary Russian was offered for the first time at the Community College in spring 1951 and became a regular offering on the main campus later that year.
 In 1962, the department instituted a four-semester sequence in Russian and in fall 1965 an 18-hour minor.
 German offerings also expanded in the early 1960’s.
 It became a departmental major in 1962, and in 1963 the German faculty was expanded to two full-time positions, one of whom was Dr. Jim Wayne Miller, who later became an internationally known translator and creative writer in English.

 Non-curricular changes also came along at this time.
 Along with departments all over the United States and in line with new theories about how people learn languages, the WKU department added a modern technological language lab with 20 listening stations in 1961.
 This facility was doubled by 1964 into a student “practice” lab, and at the same time, 30 student stations with appropriate electronic equipment were installed as a teaching laboratory.
 The latter facility was expanded with 10 more stations in 1966.
 This increase in size was made possible by a physical removal of the Foreign Language Department to the Academic-Athletic building (now Diddle Arena), where it remained until the construction of the Fine Arts Center afforded new office space in 1974.
 The funding support that this growth in language lab space implies is a clear indication of the importance given foreign language learning from the time Sputnik I was launched in 1957 into the 1970’s.